 The Australian Centre for International Agricultural Research (ACIAR) supports agricultural productivity projects focusing on increasing agricultural productivity through farming systems intensification, diversification and improved market access.

-African Enterprise Challenge Fund: Research into Business Window
+Africa Enterprise Challenge Fund: Zimbabwe Agribusiness Window and Research into Business Window

 The Africa Enterprise Challenge Fund (AECF) is a USD310 million private sector financing mechanism that provides catalytic funding to enterprises in 24 countries across sub-Saharan Africa.
 AECF invests in nascent, and small to medium-sized enterprises (SMEs) in the agriculture/agribusiness sector, in the renewable energy and adaptation to climate change technology sector, and in rural financial services and communications systems that support the two sectors.
 It aims to reduce rural poverty, promote resilient rural communities and create jobs through private sector development.
 It has invested principally in livestock, poultry and seed sectors, including mechanisms such as outgrower schemes (that link networks of unorganised smallholder farmers with domestic and international buyers) and financial services including insurance and micro finance.

 Australia contributes to two of the eight AECF Windows: the Zimbabwe Agribusiness Window (ZIM) launched in 2010 and the oldest country window of the AECF; and the Research into Business (RIB) window.
 The ZIM window aims to benefit about 350,000 rural households while the RIB aims to benefit 500,000 rural households.
 The RIB window has awarded funding through two rounds to 17 companies with contracts completed with 15 companies.
 The ZIM window awarded funding through three rounds to 31 companies with contracts completed with 28 companies.
 Each window has a different focus, objectives and geographic spread.